KoStard/HermesCLI/README.md

    ```

 3. Set up your configuration file:
+   Create a file named `config.ini` in the following location:
+   - On Unix-like systems (Linux, macOS): `~/.config/multillmchat/config.ini`
+   - On Windows: `C:\Users\YourUsername\.config\multillmchat\config.ini`

-   Create a file at `~/.config/multillmchat/config.ini` with your API keys and default model:
+   Add your API keys and default model to the config file:
    ```ini
    [DEFAULT]
    model = claude